tc39/proposal-shadowrealm/explainer.md

 ### <a name='CodeTesting'></a>Code Testing

-While multi-threading is useful for testing, the layering enabled from ShadowRealms is also great.
-Test frameworks can use ShadowRealms to inject code and also control the order of the injections if necessary.
+While multi-threading is useful for testing, the layering enabled from the ShadowRealm API is also great.
+Test frameworks can use a ShadowRealm to inject code and also control the order of the injections if necessary.

 Testing code can run autonomously within the boundaries set from the ShadowRealm object without immediately conflicting with other tests.